-The British Association for the Study of the Liver is a multi-disciplinary society with around 850 members composed of interested individuals from clinical medicine, clinical and basic research and allied professions.
+The British Association for the Study of the Liver is a multi-disciplinary society with over 1,200 members composed of interested individuals from clinical medicine, clinical and basic research and allied professions.

 The British Association for the Study of the Liver aims to disseminate research findings and clinical expertise, to promote opportunities for collaboration in liver research, to provide a voice that can advise and interact with the media and advises policymakers.